cliffstats/Twitter-scrapping-using-python/README.md

-# data-mining-webscrapping-using-python
+# Twitter-scrapping-using-python
-Python code for mining data from twitter
+Python code for mining data from twitter using twitter api